-- continuing to build Bay Rising as a messaging, training, and resource hub for grassroots media and communications experts-in-the-making
+- continuing to build Bay Rising as a messaging, training, and resource hub for grassroots media and communications experts

 - advancing progressive taxation so that our communities have the resources we need to bring everyone along in decision-making

-- experimenting with campaign finance policies that demonstrate ways for elections to be avenues for true democracy rather than money-makers and pay-to-play opportunities for corporate interests
+- experimenting with campaign finance policies that would allow elections to be avenues for true democracy rather than money-makers and pay-to-play opportunities for corporate interests

 - creating alternative structures to practice meaningful, participatory community governance